Our Policy for Environmental Consideration

 II.
 Principles for Actions for Environment Consideration

-1. We make our business activities and office circumstances more environmental-friendly, based on Tokyo traditional concepts and techniques for environmental management, as follows.
+1. We make our business activities and office circumstances more environmental-friendly, based on Tokyo’s traditional concepts and techniques for environmental management, as follows.

 “Mottainai”; is a Japanese term conveying a sense of regret concerning waste.
-It can elaborate feeling and promote actions to reduce the use of resources and to reuse and recycle products.
-For example, to realize “Mottainai”, we significantly reduce the use of papers and stuff to make for a paperless office.
-Also, we do “Uchimizu”, the traditional Japanese custom of sprinkling water collected from rain, into streets to mitigate heat in Urban area.
+It can elaborate feelings and promote actions to reduce the use of resources and to reuse and recycle products.
+For example, to realize “Mottainai”, we significantly reduce the use of paper and stuff to make for a paperless office.
+Also, we do “Uchimizu”, the traditional Japanese custom of sprinkling water collected from rain, into streets to mitigate heat in Urban areas.

-“Loving flowers and greens in urban area”; Some scholars reported people in Tokyo like flowers and greens since the Edo period (1603-1868)*.
+“Loving flowers and greens in urban area”; Some scholars reported that people in Tokyo liked flowers and greens since the Edo period (1603-1868)*.
 Even today, people in Tokyo is the same.
 They put plant pots on the street and surface buildings with green.
-Our office contributes to Tokyo green urbanism by decorating with plant pots around our office.
+Our office contributes to Tokyo’s green urbanism by decorating with plant pots around our office.

 * British scholar of gardening, Robert Fortune, who visited Tokyo in 1860, wrote in his book, “Regardless of social position, the clear characteristic of Japanese people is that they like flowers.”
 Also, German botanist Hans Molisch wrote in his book, “A plant is an existence that has a soul for the Japanese, and it is important for them that it should be loved in the same way as a human being”.

-2. We comply with municipality and government relevant policy such as the basic plan for the environment in Taito-ward, garbage separation and recycling rules, JICA’s guidelines for environmental and social considerations.
+2. We comply with municipality and government relevant policies such as the basic plan for the environment in Taito-ward, garbage separation and recycling rules, JICA’s guidelines for environmental and social considerations.

-3. We sensitize ourselves for environmental management actions by making opportunities to experience the natural environment (e.g. participating in biodiversity tour, visiting a local exhibition or festival for the environment, making plant pots as mentioned above, etc.).
+3. We sensitize ourselves to environmental management actions by making opportunities to experience the natural environment (e.g. participating in biodiversity tours, visiting a local exhibition or festival for the environment, making plant pots as mentioned above, etc.).

 III.
 Evaluation and Indicators of Environmental Impacts

-Environmental impacts of our business activities are measured by the following indicators.
-Each year the targets of the indicators are set.
+The environmental impacts of our business activities are measured by the following indicators.
+Every three years the targets of the indicators are set.
 The achievements of the indicators are analyzed and evaluated.

-- The number of appraisal for environment consideration during business activities
+- Number of compliments for our consideration of the natural environment during business activities